 On a long term basis, they all tend to cause disorders such as obesity, diabetes, high cholesterol and heart disease, though there are some variations in their long term side effect profile.
 Those with a serious mental illness label such as Bipolar I and Schizophrenia die up to 25 years earlier than normal.
 Though socio-economic factors certainly play a role, there is a likelihood the long term health effects of the drugs are contributing to this early mortality rate.

-In this article, Whitaker points to longitudinal studies done by scientists who examined how people fared when taking lonog term courses of antipsychotics verseus those who did not.
-Essentially, for those who took antipsychotics long term, there is a far greater chance of disability, hospitalizations and psychosis long term.
+In this article, Whitaker points to longitudinal studies done by scientists who examined how people fared when taking long term courses of antipsychotics versus those who did not.
+Essentially, for those who took antipsychotics long term, there is a far greater chance of disability, hospitalizations and psychosis.
 This is an article about these longitudinal studies by Harrow and Wunderink.
 The evidence is clear that people who have discontinued antipsychotics or have never started them have a far better chance of recovery from initial psychosis.

 Because of this, there are a number of people in the field who are now presenting an alternative model for managing crisis known as a “selective use model”.
 In this model, the best plan for initial psychosis is to avoid using the drugs altogether and see if the psychosis naturally dissipates.
 After that the next best plan is to try a low dose and then to try and taper the person off as quickly as possible.
 The selective use model is much more “evidence based” when taking into account the long term outcomes of the effect of antipsychotics.